ritobanrc/grade11/ush/ch21_progressive_era/README.md

     - We want this in America!
 * Curb trusts, oppose big businesses, anti-monopolization
 * More popular democracy, "honest government" independent of political machines/big business

+### Pragmatism
+* James & Dewey -- "good" and "true" are not abstract, fixed
+    - instead, practical approach to morals, ideals, knowledge
+    - experiment, see what works in society

+### Scientific Management System
+* Maximize _efficiency_
+* Frederick Taylor -- stopwatch to time output of factory workers
+* Government could be made more efficient w/ expertise, rather than political machines

+### Progressive Goals
+* Direct Primary Elections
+    - **Millionaire's Club**: Bought and paid legislatures
+    - 17th Amendment → Direct election of senators
+* Australian (Secret Ballot)
+* Referendums, Public Initiative, Recall power
+* **Women's Suffrage**: Not until 1920

+* **The Triangle Shirt Factory Fire**
+    - 146 workers die in a big fire
+* **The Temperance Movement**